SubinoyBera/Toxic-TweetTagger/README.md

 <hr>

 ### 💥 Upcoming Update :
-Event Driven System Architecture with Kafka backbone for scalability, high performance and low latency.
+Event Driven System Architecture with Kafka backbone for scalability, high performance and low latency with monitoring using prometheus and grafana.
 Also improving both model and system performance overall for creating a robust ML system.
 <br>

 🎗️🙏 **THANK YOU !!** :) <br>